sabuhiteymurov/go-http-template/README.md

 ## Contributing

-If you wish to contribute, please fork the repository, create a new branch, and submit a pull request.
-Contributions are always welcome!
+Contributions are welcomed!
+Please see the [Contributing Guide](CONTRIBUTING.md) for details on how to submit pull requests, report issues, and contribute to the project.

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Contact